-What is the purpose of the proposal?
+What is the purpose of the amendments?

-The purpose of the proposal is to:
+The purpose of the rule amendments is to:

-- Improve the site hazard assessment and ranking process. - Revitalize MTCA cleanup program planning and assessment. - Update and clarify remedial investigation and remedy selection requirements. - Distinguish more clearly requirements applying to independent remedial actions. - Improve response to underground storage tank (UST) releases, and maintain federal approval of the state's UST program, as required by Chapter 70A.355 RCW. - Strengthen environmental justice principles when prioritizing and cleaning up sites. - Advance public participation and tribal engagement. - Make the rule easier to use and understand.
+- Strengthen environmental justice principles when prioritizing and cleaning up contaminated sites. - Improve the site hazard assessment and ranking process. - Require comprehensive program plans and performance assessments. - Improve initial response to releases from regulated underground storage tanks. - Update and clarify remedial investigation and remedy selection requirements. - Clarify which requirements apply to independent remedial actions. - Strengthen public participation and tribal engagement requirements for Ecology-conducted or supervised cleanups. - Make the rule easier to use and understand.